 How to open a bank account as a minor

-Opening a business bank account can be difficult if you are under 18 years of age, but it is not impossible.
-Opening a business bank account can be difficult if you are under 18 years of age, but it is not impossible.
-Want to find out which 3 banks will help you, what conditions you have to meet, and what it will cost you?
+Opening a business bank account can be difficult if you are under 18 years of age, especially if you are under 16 years old.
+But it is not impossible.
+Want to find out which 4 banks will help you, what conditions you have to meet, and what it will cost you?
 Keep reading.

 Using your personal account